Voice of the Provinces

 Creature — Angel

-Flying When Voice of the Provinces enters the battlefield, put a 1/1 white Human creature token onto the battlefield.
+Flying When Voice of the Provinces enters the battlefield, create a 1/1 white Human creature token.

 Voice of the Provinces Discussion